What Does Engine Code P0010 Mean?

 - Risks for the engine/driver: HIGH Don’t drive the car as you may damage engine components

 - Emissions severity: HIGH.
 The car won’t pass emissions testing

 - Estimated repair cost: $200+

 The OBD2 engine code P0010 is stored in memory when the Electronic Control Unit (ECU) detects a problem with the camshaft position actuator.
-The letter “A” points out to the intake cam while bank 1 indicates that the problem is in the bank of cylinders containing cylinder #1.
+The letter “A” refers to the intake cam while bank 1 indicates that the problem is in the bank of cylinders containing cylinder number 1.